-This complaints policy relates to both Remuera Rise and Waiheke Retirement Village, both of which are generally referred to in the policy as LifeCare Residences.
+This complaints policy relates to Waiheke Retirement Village, which is generally referred to in the policy as LifeCare Residences.

 The objective of this policy is to enable Complaints to be resolved in a manner that is resident appropriate, objective, fair, quick and cost-effective for the resident (“you”) and LifeCare Residences (“we” or “us”).